Select Page

 If you’d like to jazz up the look of your pie, braiding the crust or creating a lattice pie adds an extra special touch.
 I once tried to use a floral embossed rolling pin to create a pattern on the top of the pie.
 This technique did not prove successful due to the pastry puffing as it bakes.
 The pattern nearly disappears.

-Try These Apple Recipes
+You’ll Love These Apple Flavored Recipes

 Yield: One 9 Inch Pie